 1983 - Thanks to Terry Guy for this January photo of the Pix in its Spanish language days.
 He has it on Flickr.
 The photo has put in appearances on Photos of Los Angeles and is included among many other Music Box photos in Martin Pal's Noirish Los Angeles post #28606.

 1983 - A January photo from the now-vanished American Classic Images website.
 The Cantinflas picture they're running dated from 1974.
 Thanks to Ken McIntyre for spotting it in the collection.

 1983 - Thanks to American Classic Images for this great view of the signage from the west.

 early 1980s - Another nice shot of the facade when the theatre was still named the Pix.
 It was shared by Ken McIntyre as a post on the private Facebook group Photos of Los Angeles.

 early 1980s - End of the line for the theatre as the Pix following its closure by Pacific Theatres.
 At the end it was Spanish language film house.
 The marquee is advising their customers to go up the street to the Vine Theatre instead.
 When the house reopened it was a legit venue under Nederlander management.
 Thanks to Ken McIntyre for finding the photo.

 1985 - The Henry Fonda with an engagement of Harold Pinter's "Old Times" starring Harold Pinter himself along with Liv Ullmann.
 Thanks to the now-vanished American Classic Images website for this October photo.
 See the November 1 L.A.
 Times review.

 1986 - A telephoto view west on Hollywood Blvd.
 It's a Tony Barnard photo for the L.A.
 Times appearing on Calisphere.
 It's also on the UCLA Library site.
 There's also a second take of the same vista.
 The UCLA site has a zoom feature so you can go in and pan around.

-The vertical for the Music Box (at this time called the Henry Fonda) is on the left.
+The vertical for the the Henry Fonda is on the left.
 The Egyptian is down there somewhere.
 Way down is the El Capitan (with its vertical saying Paramount).
 On the right beyond the X Theatre are the World Theatre hiding behind it (with a blank marquee), the Pantages, and the Warner (by this time with Pacific on its vertical).